 Knopf Doubleday Publishing Group, 2010

-Sensitively explores all aspects and issues of death, especially the feelings and emotions people could have and how to deal with them.
+Sensitively explores all aspects and issues of death.
+Especially the feelings and emotions people might experience when they or a loved one is dying.

-His Holiness the Dalai Lama and Jeffery Hopkins
+His Holiness the Dalai Lama and J Hopkins

 Atria Books, 2004